kleinesfilmroellchen/conlangdb/README.md

 The .classpath and .project files are only there to allow VSCode, Eclipse and other IDEs to work with the project normally.
 They do not provide correct build information.

+### PostgreSQL setup

+All of this will later be handled by the gradle build process, but for now, you have to manually create a database `ConlangDB` on your PostgreSQL server with a user `conlang` and password `planlingvo` ("constructed language" in [Esperanto](https://en.wikipedia.org/wiki/Esperanto)) that has full access to (at least) this database.
+Also, make sure that the PostgreSQL server (postmaster service) is running on the same system as the Java server and uses the default PostgreSQL port.

 ### Arguments

 (some of these not implemented yet)